By MARY WARD

 It’s the straight ‘child abuse’ that hasn’t really been touched on by the media, and yet this is the part of Grant’s charges that I think we need to talk about.

-Because, to be perfectly frank, I – and plenty of other young dancers – have sat by in complicity and watched it happen.
+Because, to be perfectly frank, I – and plenty of other young dancers – have sat by in complicity and watched child abuse happen in the Australian dance eisteddfod scene.

 What you need to understand about RGDance is that their sphere of influence extends well beyond their own studio.